-The numbers of papers per category (malware and goodware) in \cref{fig:samples_no_sample} show how many papers do specify their samples and how many do not.
-The information in this figure complements that of \cref{fig:sample_types} The low numbers for malware publications is due to the fact, that only papers specifically targeting malware by specifying malware samples or examples are in that category (see \cref{sec:top_level_categories}).
-Over the years we do not see a general trend in the total number of papers without samples.
-When looking at the relative numbers (because the number of papers increases over the years) the chart indicates a downward trend.
+\Cref{fig:samples_no_sample} shows, per paper category, how many papers perform an evaluation on samples and how many lack such an evaluation.
+This information complements that of \cref{fig:sample_types}.
+The low number of malware papers without samples is not surprising, given that one of the rules we used to categorize papers as malware papers is specifically that the paper uses malware samples in its evaluation, as discussed in \cref{sec:top_level_categories}.
+Over the years, we do not see a general trend in the absolute number of papers without samples.
+The relative numbers (i.e., comparing papers without samples to total number of papers per year) indicate a downward trend.